codefresh-io/cap-docs.codefresh.io/_docs/deployment/manage-application.md

 * Factor by which to multiply the Duration in the event of a failed retry (**Factor**).
 A factor of 2 for example, attempts the second retry in 2 X 2 seconds, where 2 seconds is the Duration.

 #### Synchronize resources
-Synchonize Resource options allow you to selectively sync application resources.
+Synchronize Resource options allow you to selectively sync application resources.
 You can bypass sync settings at the application level, and directly select the resources you want to sync, by state or otherwise.
 * All resources regardless of their sync states
 * Only out-of-sync resources
 * Only selected resources